 How to Pick the Right Hair Color

 The first step to choosing your perfect color is to identify your current shade.
 With a wealth of hair dye colors to choose from, this can seem like an endless task!
-To fool-proof choosing your perfect color, a color-level number has been assigned to each shade of our Precision Foam Hair Dye Color Collection.
+To fool-proof choosing your perfect color, a color-level number has been assigned to each shade of our Precision Foam Hair Dye.
 A level 2 represents our darkest black color and a level 10 represents our lightest blonde shade.
 When choosing your color, we would recommend staying within two shade levels from your current color for natural-looking results.

 Difference Between Semi-Permanent and Permanent Hair Dye